wagtail/rfcs/text/089-atag-audit.md

 ##### B.3.1.5 Programmatic Association of Results

 **Fail**.
-For compatibility with a wide range of web content, currently the association isn’t programmatic.
+Currently the association isn’t programmatic, due to expected compatibility issues.

-Possible resolution: Correct identification of Wagtail content so errors are only reported on CMS-managed content
+Possible resolution: Correct identification of Wagtail content so errors are only reported on CMS-managed content.

 #### B.3.2.
 Assist authors in repairing accessibility problems